-- 17. Being able to reflect upon one's competences and knowledge and, if necessary, being able to take the appropriate corrective action. - 18.
-The ability to follow current (scientific) developments related to the professional environment. - 19.
+- 17. Being able to reflect upon one's competences and knowledge and, if necessary, being able to steer their learning process accordingly. - 18.
+The ability to stay up to date with current (scientific and societal) developments related to the professional environment. - 19.
 Showing an active attitude towards continued learning throughout a professional career.